JUkhan/Ajwah/docs/angular/README.md

 ```

-### In Ajwah you can dynamically add/remove your states/effects.
+### In Ajwah you can dynamically add/remove application's states/effects.

 ```js